faithngotho/My-Gallery/README.md

 ## Gallery

-By: FAITH NGOTHO
+## By: FAITH NGOTHO

-Description
+## Description
-This is an application where the user can view different images from the gallery, click on the image to view its details and a laregr version of the image and copy the link to the image to share with their friends.
+This is an application where the user can view different images from the gallery, click on the image to view its details and you can copy the link to the image to share with  friends.

 Link to live site